 The ACT Network is a real-time, open-access platform allowing researchers throughout the Clinical and Translational Science Award (CTSA) consortium to explore and validate feasibility for clinical studies using electronic health record data.
 ACT is NIH-funded and HIPAA-compliant.
 ACT was developed collaboratively by CTSA hubs (with funding from NCATS) to help investigators more efficiently develop and validate parameters for clinical studies.
-The ACT Network contains more than 100M patient records and de-identified data from 32 CTSAs across the country, expanding to 48 CTSAs in early 2019 (~80% of the CTSA consortium).
+The ACT Network contains more than 125M patient records and de-identified data from 48 CTSAs across the country, expanding to ~90% of the CTSA consortium in 2020.

 Using ACT, investigators can: